jimriddle1/m0-paired-challenge/challenge/index.md

 ### Book Titles
-Lord of the Flies
+Lord of the Flies,
-The Stranger
+The Stranger,
-The Great Gatsby
+The Great Gatsby,
-Farewell to Arms
+Farewell to Arms,
-Romeo and Juliet
+Romeo and Juliet,